 Researchers found similar results in a study using recipes.
 The easy-to-read recipe was thought to take less time and skill to prepare—it was something participants could handle by themselves.
 On the other hand, the exact same recipe in a less legible format influenced participants to think the recipe would require more skill and time to prepare.
 They were less willing to think they could manage it themselves.

 The bottom line is that incidental factors beneath the level of awareness affect the emotional experience of the viewer.
-People may be aware of the experience of ease or difficulty, but are unaware of what causes these feelings.
+People may be aware that they experience ease or difficulty, but are unaware of what causes these feelings.

 Easy to Perceive, Must Be True